Honda EB10000 - 9000/10000W Portable Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Honda EB10000 compare to generators of similar power (between 8500 and 9500 W).

-- As its dry weight is 403 pounds, the Honda EB10000 is one of the heavier of the products which can generate 8500 to 9500 running watts.
-If weight is your top priority, one of the champions in this power category is the Rainier R12000DF, weighing just 196 pounds.
+- Considering its dry weight of 403 pounds, the Honda EB10000 is one of the heaviest generators producing between 8500 and 9500 running watts.
+If weight is your top priority, one of the champions in this power category is the Westinghouse iGen11000DFc, weighing just 187.4 pounds.

-- Autonomy-wise, with around 7.9 hours on a full tank at a 50% load, the EB10000 is on the low end when compared to other generators of a similar power output.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Pulsar PG12000B, boasting with around 12 hours.
+- As for its autonomy, the EB10000, with an autonomy of around 7.9 hours at a 50% load, is placed on the low end among the generators of its kind.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Westinghouse iGen11000DFc, boasting with around 12 hours.

 Price comparison

-As you can see from this interactive chart, when compared to other 8500-9500W generators, the Honda EB10000 is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 8500-9500W generators, the Honda EB10000 is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.